syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-Get-the-Position-of-a-Row-in-the-DataSource-from-the-Current-Record.md

 ---
 layout: post
 title: Get Position of a Row in DataSource from Current Record | Syncfusion
-description: Learn here all about how to get position of a row in the DataSource from the current record of Syncfusion Windows Forms GridControl control and more.
+description: Learn here all about how to get position of a row in the DataSource from the current record of Syncfusion Windows Forms GridGroupingControl control and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug